buttheadbob/MDK-SE/api/Sandbox.ModAPI.Ingame.IMyTextSurface.TextPadding.md

 public float TextPadding { get; set; }
 ```

-Text padding from all sides of the panel.
+Gets or sets text padding from all sides of the panel.

 ### Returns